About

 Location

-On the Georgetown Divide in El Dorado County, 142 mi (225 km) east of Berkeley.
+On the Georgetown Divide in El Dorado County, 65 miles to the northeast of Sacramento.

 Facilities